 In many cases, a second story, portion of the garage, basement, or great room with a wet bar could form the nucleus of a small apartment.
 In other places, giant backyards are quite conducive to constructing a small house in the rear of the main house, even with a somewhat private yard area.

-Once in disfavor, accessory dwelling units, sometimes written as ADU's, now are touted as a solution to affordable housing, particularly in expensive housing markets.
+Once in disfavor with urban planners, accessory dwelling units, sometimes written as ADU's, now are touted as a solution to affordable housing, particularly in expensive housing markets.
 This reason for widening the zoning acceptability of ADU's is growing quickly in popularity within expensive housing markets in the U.S.

 Secondly, accessory dwelling units also may resolve the need for extra income for an older homeowner who no longer needs so much space.
 Real estate taxes in many areas of the country are burdensome to elderly homeowners, and sometimes to those who are a bit too young to qualify for state exemptions for seniors.
 Allowing an accessory unit brings in income that can be used to maintain the main dwelling and pay taxes and insurance.

 A third advantage may be that adult children, older parents, or in-laws or other relatives may be able to stay close to family, providing real social benefits.
 Even if not related, young adults or couples, as well as college students, may appreciate being able to live in a real neighborhood rather than an apartment complex or student housing.

 Fourth, city planners like the addition of these smaller units because they can help to increase residential density, making certain shops, services, and transit more feasible economically.

 Despite these and other advantages, the tradition surrounding zoning is so strong that in many cities and towns, the accessory dwelling units are not permitted at all, permitted only with a conditional use permit, or so tightly regulated that they become impractical for all but the most determined homeowner.